ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 ## Extra 2:

-Microsoft called me (unofficailly) that I got the internship the day I started writing this.
+Microsoft called me (unofficailly) that I got the internship just the day I started writing this.
 So I guess my article is more legit now.